Hellblazer: Pandemonium: Story

 The next day, John and Aseera visit the mysterious detainee locked away.
 As John examines him, the detainee turns out to be inhuman.
 In fact, John deduces that the detainee is a djinn.
 The camp was suddenly attacked by insurgents, and John is able to trap the spirit inside a bottle.
-The installation was quickly overrun, but John, Assera, and the djinn escape.
+The installation was quickly overrun, but John, Aseera, and the djinn escape.
 They are soon stranded in the middle of the desert with no one to contact.
-Constantine explains to Assera that Kutha is actually a city whose people worshiped a god named Nergal.
+Constantine explains to Aseera that Kutha is actually a city whose people worshiped a god named Nergal.
 Nergal also happens to be one of Constantine's longtime adversaries.
-John later invites Assera to sleep with him when night comes.
+John later invites Aseera to sleep with him when night comes.
 The next morning, insurgents appear and kidnap both of them.
 They are later handed over to Nergal.

 Nergal welcomes John to Hell, where he begins a monologue explaining that he was collecting the souls of the dead to trap them in Hell, while the djinns were made as workers.
 Seeing that Nergal is running a casino in Hell, John challenges Nergal to a game of poker for the souls.
-Nergal and his confidants agree, but if John loses he will find himself "cleaning [Nergal]'s ass with his tongue" for eternity.
-John cheats his way to victory, and Nergal is forced to free all the souls along with John and Assera.
+Nergal and his confidants agree, but if John loses he will find himself "cleaning Nergal's ass with his tongue" for eternity.
+John cheats his way to victory, and Nergal is forced to free all the souls along with John and Aseera.

 With his mission completed, John returns to London for his end of the bargain.
-In the MI6 headquarters he releases the djinn and intimidates the MI6 officials to free Assera in Iraq and give her a new life of luxury.
+In the MI6 headquarters he releases the djinn and intimidates the MI6 officials to free Aseera in Iraq and give her a new life of luxury.
 Frightened, the officials agree.